ChristopherMarais/Literature_summary/README.md

 # Literature_summary
-An attempt to make a knowledge graph from research papers.
+An attempt to summarize a filed of study through meta analysis.

 used Scopus from elsevier and downlaoded ~3700 abstracts about bark and abrosia beetles